jose-Abel/Capstone-conference-page/README.md

 Appreciate the teams at Google Font's API, helps coding amazing webpages faster.

-A special thanks to the designer of the webpage Cindy Shin in Behance.
+A special thanks to the designer of the website Cindy Shin in Behance https://www.behance.net/adagio07.

 A thanks to srip a designer that design the blockchain.svg that I've downloaded from the website https://www.flaticon.es/icono-gratis/blockchain_2091556#